 The holiday doesn't have to be named — you can approach it through emotion and association: a subtle spring mood, a family moment, a feeling that something is quietly shifting.

-2. Tension & Tactility: The "Hands-Only" Approach
+2. Tension & Tactility: The Hands-Only Approach

 Instead of...
-Try...
+Focus on...

 A happy family at the dinner table Two hands painting an egg an unexpected slate grey